XiaoFei432/SRSD/README.md

 SRSD achieves significant speedups (1.5–3× on long-context tasks) without requiring additional models or fine-tuning, making it a cost-effective solution for accelerating LLM inference.

-> **Anonymous submission note:** This repo is provided for double-blind review.
-Please avoid adding any identifying information (names/emails/affiliations) in commits, issues, logs, or file metadata.

 ---

 ## System Overview